sosw/sosw/docs/installation.rst

 ..  warning::

-    The following Guide assumes that you are running these comands from some EC2 machine using either Key or Role with permissions to control IAM, CloudFormation, Lambda, CloudWatch, DynamoDB, S3 (and probably something else).
+    The following Guide assumes that you are running these commands from an EC2 machine using either a Key or Role with permissions to control IAM, CloudFormation, Lambda, CloudWatch, DynamoDB, S3 (and probably something else).

 If you are running this in the test account - feel free to grant the IAM role of your EC2 instance the policy ``arn:aws:iam::aws:policy/AdministratorAccess``, but never do this in